 CF in the life cycle of FFRs hypothetically produced in the city of Taranto, computed by using the LCA methodology, has been studied considering two alternative scenarios: non-woven fabrics composed of PET and of PP. Starting with the transportation of the textiles from the production site (located in the North of Italy) to the city of Taranto (Apulia region) the device is assembled by sewing the fabrics, to produce the FFRs, that will be packaged and transported to the final users in the province of Taranto.
-The computed values are of 29.3 g $CO_2 - eq$. apiece, in the case of PET-made fabrics and of 19.5 g $CO_2 - eq$. apiece, in the case of PET-made fabrics or economic reasons, if a mixed composition strategy is deemed useful, replacement of PP layers with PET layers of a multilayer FFR, it will result in a proportionally increase in CF.
+The computed values are of 29.3 g CO_2 - eq. apiece, in the case of PET-made fabrics and of 19.5 g CO_2 - eq. apiece, in the case of PP-made fabrics.
+Due to marketing or economic reasons, if a mixed composition strategy is deemed useful, replacement of PP layers with PET layers of a multilayer FFR, it will result in a proportionally increase in CF.